Suitbert of Kaiserswerth: Life

 Suitbert was born in Northumbria.
 According to legend, his mother saw a star falling before he was born, which is why he is often depicted with a star.
-He studied in Ireland, at Rathmelsigi, Connacht, along with Ecgberht of Ripon.
+He studied in Ireland, at Rathmelsigi, Leinster, along with Ecgberht of Ripon.
 The latter, filled with zeal for the conversion of the Germans, had sent Wihtberht, to evangelize the Frisians, but owing to the opposition of the pagan ruler Redbad, King of the Frisians, Wihtberht was unsuccessful and returned to England.
 Ecgberht then sent Willibrord and his twelve companions, among whom was Suitbert.

 They landed near the mouth of the Rhine and journeyed to Utrecht, which became their headquarters.
 The new missionaries worked with great success under the protection of Pepin of Heristal, who, having recently conquered a portion of Frisia, compelled Redbad to cease harassing the Christians.
 Suitbert laboured chiefly in North Brabant, Gelderland, and Cleves.

 After some years he went back to England, and in 693 was consecrated in Mercia as a missionary bishop by Wilfrid of York.
 He returned to Frisia and fixed his see at Wijk bij Duurstede on a branch of the Rhine.
 A little later, entrusting his flock of converts to Willibrord, he proceeded north of the Rhine and the Lippe, among the Bructeri, or Boructuari, in the district of Berg, Westphalia.
 This mission bore great fruit at first, but was eventually a failure owing to the inroads of the pagan Saxons; when the latter had conquered the territory.

 About the year 700 Suitbert withdrew to Werth, a small island that formed an important crossing point of the Rhine, six miles from Düsseldorf.
 It had been granted to him by Pepin of Heristal, probably at the request of his wife Plectrude.
 There Suitbert built a Benedictine abbey and ended his days in peace, 1 March 713.
 Bede described Suitbert as a "man of modest nature and gentle heart".
 He was succeeded as abbot by Saint Willeic, also born in England.